-Homework will be assigned at the beginning of the semester and will be graded using the rubrics in CI Learn.
-Check CI Learn for instructions and deadline.
-Please upload the Word file into CI Learn (Assignments > Homework).
+Homework will be assigned at the beginning of the semester.
+Check CI Learn for instructions and deadlines.
+Please upload the Word file to CI Learn (Assignments > Homework)).
 If you are not attending the class, still be sure you submit it via CI Learn before the class.
 No exceptions.
 Late assignments are not accepted.
-Please, don't send me an e-mail with the homework attached since I can only grade assignments submitted in CI Learn.
+Please don't send me an e-mail with the homework attached since I can only grade assignments submitted in CI Learn.